 Your website needs pages about you and your products or services.
 Webpages can, of course, be coded from scratch.
 But a CMS is supposed to make it easier for a non-developer to build web pages.

-These default modules cover standard page features such as menus, social media buttons, text, subscription forms, headers, CTAs, sliders, blog posts, and images.
-Anything more complicated needs to be developed by scratch using HubL.
+The default modules cover standard page features such as menus, social media buttons, text, subscription forms, headers, CTAs, sliders, blog posts, and images.
+Anything more complicated needs to be developed by scratch using HubL or grabbed from the limited HubSpot module marketplace.
 The builder itself is easy to use and intuitive as long as you are satisfied with your theme and you don’t need additional features.

 Page Building Victor